TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/errorcode-0xc0000011.md

 # VM boot error
 <!--issueDescription-->
-We have have investigated and identified that your VM <!--$vmname-->[vmname]<!--$vmname--> is currently in an inaccessible state because windows failed to boot with error code **0xc0000011**.
+We have have investigated and identified that your VM <!--$vmname-->[vmname]<!--/$vmname--> is currently in an inaccessible state because windows failed to boot with error code **0xc0000011**.
 The operating system couldn't be loaded because a critical system driver is missing or corrupt.

 If you find that you cannot connect to a VM in the future, you can view a screenshot of your VM using the boot diagnostics blade in the Azure Portal.
 This may help you diagnose the issue and determine if a similar boot error is the cause.
 <!--/issueDescription-->